lemlac/mulem/docs/reference.md

 value = SQRT_TWO + 1  -- Here sqrt(2) is calculated.
 ```

 You can also bind a function to a constant.
 When calling it, it would be the same as defining it inline and then calling.
-This can be useful if you need to pass a function multiple times but don't want it to be outputed when compiled.
+This can be useful if you need to pass a function multiple times but don't want it to be outputted when compiled.

 ```mu
 IDENTITY :: (x) => x